The opportunity to meet researchers and become one!

-This is precisely what the European Researchers' Nights are not about.
-In fact, they are events dedicated to popular science and fun learning.
-They are an opportunity to meet researchers, talk to them, and to find out what they really do for society, in interactive and engaging ways.
-This can be through hands-on experiments, science shows, learning activities for children, guided visits of research labs, science quizzes and more.
+This is all about.
+The European Researchers' Nights are events dedicated to popular science and fun learning.
+They are a unique opportunity to meet researchers, talk to them, and find out what they really do for society, in interactive and engaging ways.
+This can be through hands-on experiments, science shows, learning activities for children, guided visits of research labs, science quizzes, games, competitions with researchers and more.

-The events are supported by the European Commission as part of the Marie Skłodowska-Curie Actions, which is an EU programme to boost European research careers.
+The events are supported by the European Commission as part of the Marie Skłodowska-Curie Actions, which is an EU funding programme to boost the careers of researchers

-Often billed as family events, the European Researchers' Night will in fact appeal to people of all ages – whether with their family, their school, friends or on their own – who are intrigued by how things work and by what science means for their lives.
+Often billed as family events, the European Researchers' Night in fact appeals to people of all ages – whether with their family, their school, friends or on their own –intrigued by how things work and by what science means for their lives.

 Many of these popular science events will let you go behind the scenes, e.g. to labs that are usually closed to the public.
 You may discover the scientist in you while being part of a Europe-wide mega event.